Stoupy51/SimplEnergy/README.md

 Credits :
 - Resource Pack : VieuxGreluchon
-- Wires visual : AirDox
+- Cables visual : AirDox

 # Datapack rules applied for compabilities :
 Always name your scores and tags with a unique prefix to avoid Datapacks problems,